Aimee Van Wynsberghe: Academic contributions

-According to Google Scholar, van Wynsberghe's work has been cited over 1200 times and currently holds an h-index of 17.
-She is the author of the 2016 book Healthcare Robots: Ethics, Design and Implementation, which addresses the current and future role of robots in the healthcare sector and the urgent need to impose ethical guidelines on their use.
+According to Google Scholar, van Wynsberghe's work has been cited over 3800 times and currently holds an h-index of 26.
+She is the author of the 2016 book Healthcare Robots: Ethics, Design and Implementation, which addresses the current and future role of robots in the healthcare sector and the need to impose ethical guidelines on their use.

 Awards and honors

 Van Wynsberghe was a 2015 recipient of an NWO Veni Personal Research Grant to study the ethical design of care robots.
-In 2017, Van Wynsberghe appeared on Robohub's "25 Women in Robotics You Need to Know About" list.
+In 2017, van Wynsberghe appeared on Robohub's "25 Women in Robotics You Need to Know About" list.
 In July 2018 she was listed among the British Interactive Media Association's "100 Ai Influencers Worth Following".
 Van Wynsberghe was a 2018 recipient of the Dutch L’Oréal – UNESCO For Women in Science Fellowship.
 She was awarded an Alexander von Humboldt Professorship for Applied Ethics of Artificial Intelligence in 2020.
+Since 2022, Aimee van Wynsberghe has been a member of the Akademie der Wissenschaften und der Literatur in Mainz and advisory board of the Konrad Zuse Schools of Excellence in Artificial Intelligence (DAAD).
+Her project "Desirable Digitalisation.
+Rethinking AI for Just and Sustainable Futures", in collaboration with the University of Cambridge, is funded by Stiftung Mercator with 3.8 million euro.

 Media

 In January 2018, van Wynsberghe was interviewed for a Raddington Report article entitled “Robot Ethics, Robot Equality.”
 In June 2018 she was featured on BBC's Today program and was interviewed by Seth Adler at the Artificial Intelligence & Intelligent Automation Network.
 Van Wynsberghe has spoken at major international events including Web Summit, the European Investment Bank Global Investment Forum, AI for Good's Global Summit, and the Economist's Innovation Summit.
 Van Wynsberghe was interviewed for the 2017 VPRO documentary Robo Sapiens, which discusses humankind's future with robots.
+In 2019 she was interviewed by Forbes where she discussed the challenges of embedding ethical frameworks into artificial intelligence systems.
+Aimee van Wynsberghe was featured in Forbes' 2020 list of women leading the 21st-century AI movement due to her significant contributions to the ethics of artificial intelligence.